A Wingate University psychology degree combines small-class learning and a new curriculum with research and internships.

-The Wingate University psychology professors don’t want you to get only a general knowledge of psychology.
-You explore one area in depth that you might want to focus on in graduate school or your career.
+Wingate University’s psychology professors don’t want you to graduate with only a general knowledge of psychology.
+Our methods allow you to explore specific areas you may want to focus on in graduate school or your career.

 A Hands-on Approach

-We’re excited about our new curriculum, and we promise you won’t be stuck in the classroom.
-We offer hands-on learning to complement what you learn in class.
-Research allows you to learn more about a particular topic while you practice advanced critical thinking and research methods.
+We’re excited about our new curriculum, and we promise you won’t be stuck with the same old teaching techniques.
+Creative touch from nationally recognized professors like Dr. Jay Wilder allows students to explore the role of psychology in cinema, and hands-on learning complements what you do in the classroom.
+Intensive research further allows you to learn more about a particular topic while you put advanced critical thinking into practice.
 Internships allow you to get a sense of a psychology-related career.
 And the best part: Our professors mentor you along the way.

 After You Earn Your Psychology Degree

 New curriculum.
 Small classes.
 Professors who mentor you.
 Research.
 Internships.
 Are you thinking, “Sounds good, but what job can I get with a degree in psychology?”
 Wingate University psychology graduates have gone on to careers in sales, marketing and human resources.
 You could earn an advanced degree to become a therapist, sport psychologist or vocational rehabilitation counselor.

 Check out our pages to learn more about studying psychology at Wingate University.
 If you want more information, email, call or stop by to see us in Burris.